cj-sz/league-tool/README.md

 `<TeamName> <MascotName>`

 with each team separated by a newline.
-To differentiate between the team name and mascot name, separate the two with any desired amount of non-newline whitespace.
+To differentiate between the team name and mascot name, separate the two with whitespace.
 As a consequence if your team or mascot contains two different words, they must be kept together (for example "Los Angeles Lakers" would cause the tool to think your team is "Los" and mascot is "Angeles", so in your team file format this as "LosAngeles Lakers").
 For now, teams are displayed in the same fashion in the output.

 ### Game File